AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### Datetimes
 <img src='https://i.stack.imgur.com/uiXQd.png' height=75% width=75% ALIGN='right'>

 Woof.
-There sure are a lot of different (and frustratingly incompatible) formats dates can appear in.
+There sure are a lot of different (and frustratingly incompatible) formats that dates can appear in.
   * String
   * Datetime
   * Timestamp